Cutbert1/vegetable-farm/README.md

 * Convert vegetables to be weighed in tonnes

+## Data Model
+The data type requirement are numeric integers.
+A collection of thirteen integers separated with commas, this classifies thirteen columns of farmer’s vegetables types as stated in google sheet.
+Trade input data __must__ be equals to thirteen collection of numeric integers separated with commas and __must__ not contain any other data type.

+Daily excess is calculated by subtracting trade from harvest.
+Harvest forecast calculated is calculated using average  trade for last week (7 days) and a markup of 20%.

 ## Validation Testing
 Manually tested this project by passing the code through a [PEP8 Python Linter](https://pep8ci.herokuapp.com/) and confirmed there are no Warning or Error.